Overview

 If enabled, JetPatch attempts to remediate any exception generated by the policy engine.

-it will attempt to deploy the managed services on the required machines in a smart group, or to remove the managed service on a smart group on which the policy specifies to ban them.
-You can learn more about the policy engine here.
+It will attempt to deploy the managed services on the required machines in a Smart Group, or to remove the managed service from a Smart Group on which the policy specifies to ban them.

-Moderate and Aggressive used to specify the rate at which multiple attempts at remediation are executed by the console. aggressive attempts will occur with a smaller interval of time between attempts.
+Moderate and Aggressive are used to specify the rate at which multiple remediation attempts are executed by the console.

 Whatever number is last in the field will be the ultimate recurring retry interval.